Home > Child Trust Fund > Investing in stocks and shares

 Lifetime ISA

 If you're saving up to buy your first home, a Lifetime ISA could be a good fit for you.
-You can invest up to £4,000 each year into a Lifetime ISA and the government will top it up by 25% as long as you use it to buy your first home, that's up to £1,000 of free money every year!
+You can invest up to £4,000 each tax year and the government will top up everything you invest by an extra 25%.
+That's up to £1,000 of free money every year!

-Just be aware that if you do withdraw money for anything other than your first home then HMRC will charge you a penalty (unless you've turned 60).
+Just be aware that if you do withdraw money for anything other than your first home then HMRC will charge you a large penalty (unless you've turned 60 when you can do what you like with the money).

 Find out more about our Lifetime ISA